 Environmental Factor and SEO Indicator Target Source and Frequency Remedial Measures Biodiversity, Flora and Fauna (BFF) Protect, actively conserve, prevent damage and, where possible, restore biodiversity, particularly European designated sites, other nature conservation sites, protected and threatened habitats and species (including transboundary priority habitats and species), and support ecological corridors (including riparian zones and coastal areas), green and blue infrastructure.
-[Note: Biodiversity SEO interacts with other environmental factors namely: water, land & soils] BFF1: Compliance with the Habitats and Birds Directives with regard to the protection of Natura 2000 sites and annex habitats and species and no adverse effects on the integrity of any European site, with regard to its qualifying interests, associated conservation status, structure and function.
-BFF2: Decline in habitat (quantity or quality) and/or loss of functional connectivity without remediation resulting from projects arising from the Plan.
-BFF1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Draft Plan.
-BFF2: No habitats or ecological networks, or parts thereof to be impacted/lost without remediation resulting from projects arising from the Plan.
-Department of Culture, Heritage and the Gaeltacht report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) Department of Culture, Heritage and the Gaeltacht's National Monitoring Report for the Birds Directive under Article 12 (every 3 years).
+BFF1: Compliance with the Habitats and Birds Directives with regard to the protection of Natura 2000 sites and Annex I habitats and species and no adverse effects on the integrity of any European site, with regard to its qualifying interests, associated conservation status, structure and function.
+BFF2: Decline in habitat (quantity or quality) and/ or loss of functional connectivity without remediation resulting from projects arising from the Plan.
+BFF1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Plan.
+BFF2: No habitats or ecological networks, or parts thereof to be impacted/ lost without remediation resulting from projects arising from the Plan.
+Department of Housing, Local Government and Heritage report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every six years) DHLGH National Monitoring Report for the Birds Directive under Article 12 (every three years).
 Local authority/ An Bord Pleanála planning application project decisions relating to projects under the plan.
-Data from any relevant Fáilte Ireland monitoring programme.
+Data from any relevant Fáilte Ireland monitoring programme relevant to the project/area.
 Data from beneficiaries provided in funding applications as required under Mitigation Section 9 of the SEA ER.
 (Frequency: ongoing - project specific).
-CORINE mapping resurvey (every 5 years).
+CORINE mapping resurvey (every five years).
 Local authority (LA) or An Bord Pleanála (ABP) planning application project environmental assessments & decisions.
-Data from any relevant Fáilte Ireland monitoring programme.
+Data from any relevant Fáilte Ireland monitoring programme relevant to the project/area.
 Visitor management plan relating to project(s).
 National Biodiversity Data Centre, The Irish Wetland Bird Survey (I-WeBS) Review internal systems or the Plan and make changes as necessary.
 Where adverse effects are identified undertake investigation as per the Fáilte Ireland Tourism Related Environmental Damage Resolution Procedure and act on recommendations based on the profiling of the environmental damage.
 Review or update the visitor management plan to address any ecological loss or degradation caused by tourism activities.
-Population and Human Health (PHH) Protect, support and sustainably manage resources and tourism development, for the benefit of the society and PHH1(a): Percentage increase in visitor numbers to the site/area over time.
-PHH1(b): Development and implementation of visitor management plan PHH1: Sustainably manage visitors to the area.
+Population and Human Health (PHH) Protect, support and sustainably manage resources and tourism development, for the benefit of the society and the environment, and contribute towards the PHH1(a): Percentage increase in visitor number to the site/ area over time.
+PHH1(b): Development and implementation of visitor management plan from projects arising from the Plan.
+PHH1: Sustainably manage visitors to the area.
 Data from beneficiaries provided in funding applications as required under Section 9 of the SEA ER.
 (Frequency: ongoing).
 Visitor management plan relating to projects.
-Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, monitoring programmes., tourism research & reports.
-Review Fáilte Ireland internal systems and, if necessary, the Plan.
-Promote sustainable tourism practices, at the site through the preparation of site-specific
+Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, monitoring programmes, tourism research & reports.
+Central Statistics Office Review internal systems and, if necessary, the Plan.
+Promote sustainable tourism practices, at the site through the preparation of site-specific campaigns to assist in remedial action, if necessary.